 Whether you are looking for a retail or restaurant POS option for your business, several POS systems are available for your device.
 Some POS software is both browser- and app-based and works with various devices, like iPads and iPhones, Android phones and tablets, and PC or Mac computers.
 Others are limited in their connections or may only work with dedicated, proprietary POS terminals.
 If you are looking for POS software for a specific platform, make sure you read the terms or speak with a representative about the hardware and operating system requirements.

 There are multiple variations of POS software when it comes to compatibility, with open-source software offering the most flexibility.
 For example, if a POS software program is listed as open-source on merchant processing, that means you can use it with the credit card processor of your choice.

-Some POS system providers offer in-house processing or charge an extra fee (sometimes per transaction) if you want to work with a third-party processor.
+Some POS system providers offer in-house processing; these companies might charge an extra fee (sometimes per transaction) if you choose to work with a third-party processor.
 Some POS systems are compatible with a handful of processors, giving you a small pool to choose from.

-Open-source (or processor-agnostic) POS systems are the best option, because you can switch processors (if the rates go up, the service is lousy, you find a better deal elsewhere, etc.) without changing your POS system as well.
-This flexibility is especially beneficial for small business owners, because switching POS systems is more expensive and time-intensive than switching processors.
+Open-source (or processor-agnostic) POS systems are the best option, because you can switch processors if the rates go up, the service is lousy, or you find a better deal elsewhere without changing your POS system as well.
+This flexibility is especially beneficial for small business owners, because switching POS systems is more expensive and time-intensive than switching payment processors.